jconorgrogan/Informational-Constructivism/README.md

 By grounding our approach in these two foundational principles - distinguishability and constraints - we can begin reconstructing mathematics in terms of information theory.
 ....

+Example implication: Information constructivism and the Axiom of Choice

+Theorem: There exists a collection of sets such that the information required to specify a choice function for this collection leads to a violation of the principle of distinguishability.
+Proof:
+Consider the following collection of sets: Ω = {A, B, C, ...}, where each set is defined as follows:
+A = {0, 1}
+B = {1, 2}
+C = {2, 3}
+...
+In other words, Ω is an infinite collection of sets, where each set contains two elements, and each element (except 0) appears in exactly two sets.
+Suppose, for the sake of contradiction, that there exists a choice function f for Ω that satisfies the principle of distinguishability.
+This means that for any two distinct sets X and Y in Ω, the information specifying f's choices for X and Y must be different.
+Now, consider the set S defined as follows:
+S = {x | there exist distinct sets A and B in Ω such that x ∉ f(A) and x ∉ f(B)}
+In other words, S is the set of all elements that are not chosen by f from at least two distinct sets in Ω.
+We claim that S is non-empty.
+To see this, consider any three sets A, B, and C in Ω. These sets contain a total of four distinct elements.
+Since f can only choose one element from each set, there must be at least one element that is not chosen from at least two of these sets.
+This element belongs to S.
+Now, let x be any element in S. By definition, there exist distinct sets A and B in Ω such that x ∉ f(A) and x ∉ f(B).
+Since x appears in exactly two sets in Ω, it must be the case that A and B are the only sets in Ω that contain x.
+Consider the information that specifies f's choices for A and B. Since f satisfies the principle of distinguishability, this information must be different for A and B. However, the only difference between A and B is the element that is not x.
+In other words, the information specifying f's choices for A and B can only differ in the bit that represents the choice between the two elements in each set.
+But this means that the information specifying f's choices for A and B is identical with respect to x.
+In other words, the information required to specify f does not distinguish between A and B when it comes to the element x, violating the principle of distinguishability.
+This contradiction arises from the assumption that there exists a choice function f for Ω that satisfies the principle of distinguishability.
+Therefore, no such f can exist.
+Conclusion:
+The axiom of choice, when applied to the collection Ω, implies the existence of a choice function f.
+However, we have shown that no such f can exist without violating the principle of distinguishability, one of the foundational principles of the information-theoretic framework.
+This suggests that, within this framework, the axiom of choice is not universally valid.
+There exist collections of sets (like Ω) for which no choice function can be specified without leading to contradictions.
+While this proof is specific to the collection Ω, it demonstrates the potential for the information-theoretic approach to provide new challenges to the axiom of choice